 Sue Willis, Trustee of Santander Foundation said: “Age UK and Alzheimer’s Society are doing some fantastic work to provide the elderly and those affected by dementia the appropriate and crucial support they need during this difficult time.
-We hope this donation can provide some much-needed immediate relief to some of the most vulnerable groups in our communities with initiatives that will alleviate loneliness, and by enabling the provision of basic needs such as groceries and critical transport.”
+We hope this donation can provide some much-needed immediate relief to some of the most vulnerable groups in our communities with initiatives that will alleviate loneliness, and by enabling the provision of basic needs.”

 Kate Lee, Alzheimer’s Society Chief Executive said: “This donation will help us support thousands of people during an unsettling and uncertain time by funding our Dementia Connect Support line.
 Through the support line, our expert Dementia Advisers will provide people with dementia, their relatives, neighbours and friends with tailored information, guidance and emotional reassurance throughout this health emergency.”